jan-dolejsi/vscode-pddl/README.md

 Modify following files:

-- Update the version in `client/package.json`
+- Update the version in `client/package.json` (adhere to the major.minor.patch semantic versioning practice)
-- Update the version in `client/publish.cmd`
 - Add section about new features and fixes on top of the `client\CHANGELOG.md` and refer to Git tag at the bottom of the file
-- Add end-user documentation about new features to `client\README.md`
+- Add relevant end-user documentation about new features to `client\README.md`
+- Submit pull request

 ## Credits